regulatorystudies/Reg-Stats/data/cfr_pages/by_title/README.md

 # CFR Page and Word Counts by Title

-Title-level **page counts** and **word counts** for the 50 thematic titles of the Code of Federal Regulations, from 1998 to the most recent year published on GovInfo.
+Title-level **page counts** and **word counts** for the 50 thematic titles of the Code of Federal Regulations, from 1998 to the most recent fully-published year on GovInfo.

 ## Update Instructions